tim-littlefair/maneline/README.md

   firmware 1.0.7), and can be selected using hardware controls on the amplifier control panel.

++ FHAU, feral-horse-amp-utils

+  Former name of this software project - a bit of a mouthful so it is now called 'maneline'.
+These terms are progressively being removed from the codebase.

 # Project Vision

 The vision of this project is that it contribute to the community of